accuknox/help/docs/resources/ticket-procedure.md

+---
+title: Raise a Jira ITSM Support Ticket
+description: Follow these steps to raise a Jira ITSM support ticket for major platform issues.
+---

 By following these steps, you can quickly and effectively raise a Jira ITSM support ticket for major platform issues, ensuring that your problem is addressed promptly and efficiently.

 ## How to raise an AccuKnox support ticket?

-**Step 1:** Please click the following URL for raising the ticket: https://accu-knox.atlassian.net/servicedesk/customer/portal/1
+**Step 1:** Please click the following URL for raising the ticket: <https://accu-knox.atlassian.net/servicedesk/customer/portal/1>

 **Step 2:** The page will ask for you to input the mail ID for signup

 ![](images/ticket-procedure/tick-proc-0.png)